 As you compare balance transfer credit cards on our list and elsewhere, make sure to check for the following features and benefits:

-- Length of interest-free introductory offer: Balance transfer cards usually offer zero percent APR for anywhere from six to 21 months.
+- Length of interest-free introductory offer: Balance transfer cards usually offer 0 percent APR for anywhere from six to 21 months.
 Make sure to compare offers to find one that is long enough for your debt repayment needs.
 The more debt you have, the more time you might need.

 - Other limitations: Many cards in this category let you avoid interest on balance transfers and purchases, but not all do.
 Make sure you know your personal preference before you pick a card and apply.

 - Additional fees: Balance transfer credit cards rarely charge an annual fee, but you should still check.
-Also look up additional fees you may need to pay, such as late fees and over-the-limit fees.
+Also, look up additional fees you may need to pay, such as late fees and over-the-limit fees.

 How to calculate a balance transfer fee

 Keep in mind that when you transfer balances to a balance transfer card, this fee is charged to your balance upfront.
-If you were to transfer $10,000 in high interest credit card debt to a balance transfer card, for example, your fee could work out to 3 percent of your balance ($300) or 5 percent of your balance ($500) upfront depending on the credit card you sign up for.
+If you were to transfer $10,000 in high interest credit card debt to a balance transfer card, for example, your fee could work out to 3 percent of your balance ($300) or 5 percent of your balance ($500) upfront, depending on the credit card you sign up for.

 Is paying a balance transfer fee worth it?

-In simple terms, it can make sense to pay a balance transfer fee if you have a lot of debt at a high APR and you need as much time as possible to pay it off without interest.
+It can make sense to pay a balance transfer fee if you have a lot of debt at a high APR and you need as much time as possible to pay it off without interest.
 Make sure to run the numbers for your situation and use a credit card balance transfer calculator to determine which card works best for your needs.